-- Land cover source limits – Selecting this option causes the software to use the extent of the GIS source land cover layer to define the land cover limits of the composite land cover grid.
+- Land cover source limit: Selecting this option causes the software to use the extent of the GIS source land cover layer to define the land cover limits of the composite land cover grid.

-- HEC-RAS model extents – Selecting this option causes the software to use the current model’s extent to define the land cover limits of the composite land cover grid.
+- Model extents: Selecting this option causes the software to use the current model’s extent to define the land cover limits of the composite land cover grid.
 By default, the software selects this option.

 Land Cover Processing Specifications